jbussemaker/adsg-core/docs/theory.md

 ### Design Problem Definition

+!!! note "For more details refer to Section 3.1.3 of ref. [^Bussemaker2025]"

 Next to selection and connection choices, it is also possible to define generic design variables, for example to model parameter selections.
 These are defined using *design variable nodes* that are subject to node selection just as generic nodes and can